Milkigit/milkigit.github.io/_pages/about.md

 ## Bio

 Hello!
-I am a third-year Ph.D. student at [CISPA Helmholtz Center for Information Security](http://cispa.saarland/), supervised by [Prof. Michael Backes](https://cispa.saarland/people/backes/).
+I am a third-year Ph.D. student at [CISPA Helmholtz Center for Information Security](http://cispa.de/), supervised by [Prof. Dr. Dr. h. c.
+Michael Backes](https://cispa.de/people/backes/).
 Prior to joining CISPA, I was an Operating System Engineer at 2012 Labs@Huawei (Hangzhou).
 I got my master's degree from Zhejiang University (2017) and bachelor's degree from Lanzhou University (2014).

-My research interests include <b>machine learning privacy</b>, <b>biomedical privacy</b>, and privacy threats in the physical world.
-I am always curious to investigate novel attack surfaces in different data processing scenarios, quantify the privacy risks, and develop privacy-preserving methods to mitigate the discovered risks.
+## Research Interests

+- Privacy-preserving Machine Learning

+- Trustworthy Computing

 ## What's New

+- [May 2022] Our code for [Graph Unlearning](https://github.com/MinChen00/Graph-Unlearning.git) is released.

+- [Apr 2021] Our work “Graph Unlearning” got accepted in CCS 2022!

+- [Apr 2021] Our work “Finding MNEMON: Reviving Memories of Node Embeddings” got accepted in CCS 2022!

 - [Jan 2022] Our code for [When Machine Unlearning Jeopardizes Privacy](https://github.com/MinChen00/UnlearningLeaks) is released.